timothyas/xesn/paper.md

 `dask.distributed.LocalCluster` configurations, where each point shows the ratio of the walltime with the standard (serial) architecture to the lazy (parallel) architecture with $N_g$ groups.
-Generally speaking, using 1 Dask worker process per ESN group scales well, which makes sense because each group is trained entirely independently.
+Generally speaking, using 1 `dask` worker process per ESN group scales well, which makes sense because each group is trained entirely independently.
 However, the two exceptions to this rule of thumb are as follows.

 1. When there are only 2 groups, the threaded scheduler does slightly better, presumably because of the lack of overhead involved with multiprocessing.

-2. When $N_g$ is close to the default provided by Dask, it might be best to use that default.
+2. When $N_g$ is close to the default provided by `dask`, it might be best to use that default.

-There are, of course, many more ways to configure a Dask cluster, but the three examples shown here should provide some guidance for even larger problems that require e.g., dask-jobqueue or dask-cloudprovider.
+There are, of course, many more ways to configure a `dask` cluster, but the three examples shown here should provide some guidance for even larger problems that require e.g., `dask-jobqueue` or `dask-cloudprovider`.

 # Conclusions